This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 ELECTRICAL

-The electrical service provided to the building by overhead wires, are securely fastened to the house and there are no noticeable frayed sections.
+The electrical service provided to the building by underground wires, are securely fastened to the house and there are no noticeable frayed sections.
 In most communities, this inlet service wire (from the house attachment to the electrical meter) is the responsibility of the homeowner, not the utility company.

 Only a representative number of outlets, fixtures, and switches were operated.
 Furniture was not moved to evaluate the amount of outlets per room or condition of the inaccessible outlets.
-The reversed polarity outlet bathroom GFCI outlet and the outlet behind the dishwasher need to be corrected.
-There is a non functional outlet by the side rear basement window.

 HEATING

 Internal access in a boiler is very limited and this evaluation is based on external visual inspection only.
 Automatic safety controls were not operated or evaluated, no components were disassembled, and only unsecured access panels were opened.
-If a more rigorous inspection or maintenance is desired or recommended by All Pro, a specialized heating/cooling contractor should be contacted.

 PLUMBING

-The new copper water distribution lines appear to be in generally leak free condition.
+The copper water distribution lines appear to be in generally leak free condition.
 Water pressure is thought to be basically adequate and functional flow was noted where evaluated.

 Most of the piping in the home is concealed inside walls and ceilings and could not be visually inspected.
 Shut off valves other than the fixtures themselves were not operated because they are operated infrequently and often leak after use.